IamAlch3mist/resources/README.md

 # resources
-Collection of resources I'm using in my infosec journey (inspired by seal9055's work) updating day by day.
+Collection of resources I'm using in my infosec journey (inspired by seal9055's work) updating occasionally

 ## Table of Contents
 [Embedded Security](#1) <br/>